lamg/pmproxy/README.md

 - [ ] provide a list of URLs whose access doesn't add to user consumption
 - [ ] provide the amount of opened connections to the user.
 Implies getting at hand all CLMng, probably using the persistence graph.
 Which is another interface to what underlies in PMProxy.Rd
 - [x] priority of consumption coeficient
+- [ ] Add names to CMng, DMng, CLMng to be able to serialize ResDet struct, in res_det.go